aaugustin/notion2pg/README.rst

 FAQ
 ---

-**Why does this project exist?**

-There's a wide range of services offering synchronization from Notion to PostgreSQL.
-However, they're based on clunky automation services requiring configuration in a UI.

-It was faster to write this script than to figure out how to use one of them.

 **Why is my relation or rollup field empty?**

 Your integration must have access not only to the table that you're importing,